mrverrall/go-row/README.md

     # Install
     sudo dpkg -i go-row_0.0.0-alpha_armhf.deb

-# Need more info?

-## Obtaining and Building
-To compile go-row into an executable the Go compliler is required, to install on Raspbian do,

-    sudo apt-get install golang

-Use 'go get' to download go-row and all it's dependancies,

-    go get "github.com/mrverrall/go-row"

-This also builds go-row so you can now run it like so,

-    sudo ~/go/bin/go-row

-## First Row
-Ensure your BT device meets minimum version (4.1).
-Did I mention Raspberry Pis with built in Bluetooth chipsets are fine?

-    sudo hciconfig hci0 up
-    hciconfig -a

-The returned output includes your HCI version, similar to:

-    hci0:   Type: Primary  Bus: UART
-            ...
-            HCI Version: 4.1 (0x7)  Revision: 0x168
-            ...

-Go-row needs control of your bluetooth hardware.
-This can be done by either running with with sudo or assigning the capabilities to the go-row executable like so,

-    sudo setcap 'cap_net_raw,cap_net_admin=eip' ./go-row

-Now you are ready to run (or cycle)!

-    ./go-row

 ## Connecting to your Rower and Game
 While go-row is running select 'connect' from the main PM5 menu, connection is then automatic.